szymonp1992/transfer-targets-list/README.md

 # transfer-targets-list

-Transfer target list where you can add, remove and view profiles of transfer targets
+Simple CRUD app.
+Transfer target list for a football club, where you can add, remove and view profiles of transfer targets.

+Preview of the functionality is available here: https://szymonp1992.github.io/transfer-targets-list/